Susan L. Bickley

 - Successfully obtained temporary restraining order and temporary injunction on behalf of several partners to prevent sale of partnership assets, including historic real property, ultimately resolving the sensitive family and business issues during an accelerated mediation.

-- Obtained summary judgment in complex federal race discrimination and retaliation case filed under 42 USC § 1981 and § 1983 for municipality and fire chief sued by first female captain in fire department, who alleged that she suffered more than a decade of harassment, discrimination and retaliation.
+- Obtained summary judgment in retaliation case filed under 42 USC § 1981 and § 1983 for municipality and fire chief sued by first female captain in fire department, who alleged that she suffered more than a decade of harassment, discrimination and retaliation.

 - Obtained $1.69 million award for estate trustee after insurer paid policy proceeds to insured whom had been fraudulently substituted as policy beneficiary.